 There are two strategies for using frozen plans the optimistic strategy and the pessimistic strategy: Pessimistic: use this strategy if your assumption is that a change to the system software or to a class definition will probably not improve performance of a specific query.
 Run the query and freeze the plan

 .
 Make the software change.
 Re-run the query with the %NOFPLAN keyword (which causes the frozen plan to be ignored).
 Compare the performance of the two queries.
 If ignoring the frozen plan did not improve performance, keep the plan frozen and remove %NOFPLAN from the query.

-When you upgrade Caché to a new version, existing Query Plans are automatically frozen.
-This ensures that a software upgrade will never degrade the performance of an existing query.
+When you upgrade Caché to a new major version, existing Query Plans are automatically frozen.
+This ensures that a major software upgrade will never degrade the performance of an existing query.
 After a software version upgrade, perform the following steps for performance-critical queries: